-Before serving as Deputy Secretary, John was the General Counsel of the Commerce Department following his nomination by the President and unanimous confirmation by the Senate in 2005.
-As chief legal officer, he oversaw the work of more than 400 lawyers in all aspects of the Department’s trade advocacy and litigation, export controls policy and enforcement, foreign investment reviews by CFIUS, and patent and trademark policy and litigation.
-John participated extensively in the litigation and settlement of the Canadian softwood lumber trade dispute.
-He also chaired the U.S.-China Legal Exchange.
+Before serving as Deputy Secretary, John was the General Counsel of the Commerce Department following his nomination by the President and unanimous confirmation by the Senate.
+As chief legal officer, he oversaw the work of more than 400 lawyers in all aspects of the Department’s trade advocacy and litigation, export control policy and enforcement, and national security reviews by CFIUS.
+He also chaired the US-China Legal Exchange.

-John began his service in the Bush Administration at the Department of Defense, where he served as Deputy General Counsel from 2004 to 2005.
-He was responsible for all of the Department’s litigation world-wide and provided counsel on major criminal and civil investigations, acquisitions, and congressional oversight.
+John began his service in the Bush Administration in February, 2004 at the Department of Defense, where Secretary Donald H. Rumsfeld appointed him Deputy General Counsel.
+He was responsible for all of the Department’s litigation worldwide and provided counsel on major criminal and civil investigations, acquisitions, congressional oversight, and development of legal policy.
 In recognition of his accomplishments, he was awarded the Secretary of Defense’s Medal for Exceptional Public Service.

-John was a partner in Mayer Brown’s Supreme Court and Appellate Practice Group prior to joining the Defense Department.
-He joined the Firm after serving in 1992 as Deputy General Counsel of President George H. W. Bush’s re-election campaign and in 1991 as Counselor to Assistant Attorney General J. Michael Luttig in the Office of Legal Counsel of the Department of Justice.
+John was a partner in Mayer Brown’s Supreme Court & Appellate practice prior to joining the Defense Department.
+He joined the firm after serving in 1992 as Deputy General Counsel of President George H. W. Bush’s re-election campaign.

-John was a law clerk for Associate Justice David H. Souter of the Supreme Court of the United States, and before that for Judge John Minor Wisdom of the U.S. Court of Appeals of the Fifth Circuit.
-He received his law degree in 1985 from Columbia University School of Law, where he was a Harlan Fiske Stone Scholar, Teaching Fellow, and Book Reviews Editor of the Columbia Law Review, and his bachelor’s degree in 1981 from Brown University.
+John was a law clerk for Associate Justice David H. Souter of the Supreme Court of the United States, and for Judge John Minor Wisdom of the US Court of Appeals of the Fifth Circuit.
+He received his law degree in 1985 from Columbia University School of Law, where he was a Harlan Fiske Stone Scholar, Teaching Fellow, and Book Reviews Editor of the Columbia Law Review; and his bachelor’s degree in history and political science in 1981 from Brown University.